yonatannnn/yayawallet-backend-test/README.md

 - Listens for incoming HTTP POST requests.
 - Parses the request body and validates the JSON payload.
 - Extracts the `YAYA-SIGNATURE` header and passes the payload and signature to the use case layer for further processing.
+- Returns a 200 status code after validation but before saving the payload.

 #### Use Case Layer